 A lot of you are finding me on Google by searching does readability affect SEO.
 The answer has to be a solid yes, but maybe not how you would expect.
 SEOs advise short paragraphs as I discussed earlier.
 This is not because Google likes short paragraphs, this is because your readership might like short paragraphs.
 If they don’t your SEO won’t benefit from simplistic readability.

 Good grammar and spelling is important.
 These are likely to be direct readability linked SEO ranking metrics.
 It gets more complex when you start looking at word length and complexity and then more complex still when you try and apply linguistic theory to try and find a perfect length of paragraph or overall content to be optimal for a search engine.
 The real goal of SEO is to optimise your content for your core readership.
 The indirect ranking gains you will get by writing for your audience are far more important than any possible direct effect simple readability may have on your SEO in Google’s algorithm.

-Well all I will say today is that Yoast’s readability score is about as good as it get’s for an automated system.
-Learn what level of readability your audience want and then learn how you can give it to them.
+Learn what your audience want and then learn how you can give it to them.
 Really, really focus on your page title and description.
 Getting the right level of readability on the search results page will improve your click through rate and that can massively help your SEO – albeit indirectly.

 If you know what you are doing the readability indicator may help, but if you know what you are doing you will be conscious of your own readability and writing style.
 Readability has a huge effect on user experience which in turn has a knock on effect on SEO.
 I don’t object to having the data but Yoast massively oversimplifies readability on some fairly complex rules.

 If you want to improve engagement, readability and time spent on page read my engageability and user experience guide.
 It gives easy to implement user focussed advice rather than algorithmic rules.